-Use default condition prefix: Select to use the default condition prefix, that is defined in the MQTT client tab.
+Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.

-Include condition name: Select to include the topics that describe the condition in the MQTT topic.
+Include topic name: Select to include the topic that describes the condition in the MQTT topic.

-Include condition namespaces: Select to include ONVIF topic namespaces in the MQTT topic.
+Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.

-Include serial number in payload: Select to include the device's serial number in the MQTT payload.
+Include serial number: Select to include the device's serial number in the MQTT payload.

-Add condition: Click to add a condition.
++ Add condition: Click to add a condition.

-Retain: Defines which MQTT messages are sent as retained..
+Retain: Defines which MQTT messages are sent as retained.